 For that reason, we suggest other modes of transportation from to Galveston, unless you are traveling in a small group.

 A small cottage industry has formed to transfer passengers between Galveston and Houston.

-Independent Shuttles – There are other shuttle services to and from the airport, namely SuperShuttle — the big blue vans you always see around airports.
-Renting a van runs about $175 round-trip for up to 10 passengers if going from Houston Intercontinental.
-Rates are about $125 from Houston Hobby.
-If you don’t have as many passengers, you can also reserve a smaller car for up to 3 people at a slightly lower rate.
+You are likely familiar with SuperShuttle — the big blue vans you always see around airports.
+Renting a van runs about $380 round-trip for up to 10 passengers if going from Houston Intercontinental.
+Rates are about $340 roundtrip from Hobby.
+If you don’t have as many passengers, you can also reserve a smaller car for a slightly lower rate.

-Galveston Limousine offers daily scheduled service from the Houston airports to the island as well.
-Rates run $100 round-trip per person from IAH ($70 for senior citizens) and $80 round-trip from HOU ($60 for seniors).
-The shuttles depart only three times daily, so you might be waiting for some time at the airport before leaving with this option.
+Galveston Limousine offers daily scheduled service from the airports to the island as well.
+Rates run $100 round-trip per person from IAH ($90 for senior citizens) and $80 round-trip from HOU ($70 for seniors), but online special rates can get you a roundtrip ride to the port for as little as $40.
+The shuttles depart six times daily, so you there will always be one close to the time you arrive at the airport.

-Private Car Services –Private car services can often be your best bet getting to and from the airport.
+Private car services can often be your best bet getting to and from the airport.
 These services can meet just about any budget and accommodation level.

 We can’t list all of the private services, but what follows are some of the more popular ones.
 If you search around, you might find others that have lower prices for the specific level of service you’re looking for.

 (Note: All of these companies have “Limo” in the name, but offer more options than pulling up to the port in a stretch limousine!)

 Always be sure to get a complete “out the door” price quote from any car service so that you aren’t hit with any unforeseen charges.